meilisearch/meilisearch-js-plugins/README.md

 - ✅ transformItems: Function that maps over every hit the provided logic.
 - ✅ templates: The templates to use for the widget.
 - ✅ cssClasses: The CSS classes to override.
-- ❌ showPrevious: Did not work with both Algoliasearch and InstantMeiliSearch.
+- ❌ showPrevious: Does not work with both Algoliasearch and InstantMeiliSearch.
 - ❌ cache: Not added in InstantMeiliSearch.

 ```js